learnk8s/learnk8s.io/src/k8bit/content.md

 Starting to serve on 127.0.0.1:8001
 ```

+You discovered already that `kubectl proxy` creates a tunnel from your local machine to the API server using your credentials.

+If you use the flag `--www=<folder>` you can also serve static content from a specific directory.

+The static content is served at `/static` by default, but you can customise that too with the flag `--www-prefix='/<my-url>/'`.

+> Please note that serving the API and the static assets under the same domain saves you from dealing with [CORS permissions](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 You can open your browser at <http://localhost:8001/static> to see the _Hello World!_ page.

 Let's see if you can connect to the Kubernetes API too.

-create a Javascript file named `app.js` with the following content:
+Create a Javascript file named `app.js` with the following content:

 ```javascript|title=app.js
 fetch(`/api/v1/pods`)